“Thin to win.”

 So, I’ve resolved to mix it up, too.
 Time to go down a new rabbit hole!

 Here are the current formulas (and, materials links) for my regular and thin leaders:

 Sighter, part 2

-(blood knot every six inches, leave on 3/4" tags to create "bunny ears," boil for five minutes)
+(five-turn blood knot every six inches, leave on 3/4" tags to create "bunny ears," and boil for five minutes to soften)